condor0710/image-gallery/README.md

 - Gallery automatically updates after uploads and deletions

 ### Access Control
-The app is restricted to specific IP address.
+The app is restricted to specific IP addresses configured in your `.env` file.

 ## API Endpoints